 Injuries from a truck accident are often severe and long-lasting, impacting the victim's overall quality of life.
 While semi trucks are an essential part of our economy, transporting goods, heavy machinery, and raw materials across the country, their sheer size and scale makes them capable of significant damage.
 Accidents involving compact cars can be very serious, however accidents involving multi-ton trucks are often devastating for both the driver and passengers in nearby cars.
-Common injuries affect areas like the brain and spinal cord, which can impact the victim's daily function, mobility, and ability to work.
+Truck accidents are often the cause of spinal cord injuries and damage to the brain, which can impact the victim's daily function, mobility, and ability to work.

 At Golitko & Daly, P.C., our team is dedicated to helping Indianapolis, IN, victims secure reparations for their injuries, which can alleviate the financial burden in the aftermath of an accident.
 Each truck accident lawyer from our firm understands the nuances of motor vehicle laws and the complexity of these cases.
 We can work tirelessly on your behalf to ensure you receive the compensation you deserve.
 If you or your loved one has been injured in a collision involving a semi truck, tractor-trailer, 18-wheeler, or other commercial vehicle, contact our team today to review your legal options.

 Trucking accidents often involve not only a truck and its driver, but other motorists as well.
 Because of the way trucks are constructed, these vehicles are prone to certain kinds of malfunctions, including:

 - Tire blowouts, which can be caused by an overloaded vehicle, as well as a large or small puncture in the tire.

 - Braking malfunctions, in which brakes overheat, are not set properly, or are poorly maintained.